google/xls/docs_src/tutorials/hello_xls.md

 Let's run (and test) our code!

-First thing, though, we should make sure our module parses and passes typechecking.
+First thing, though, we should make sure our module parses and passes type checking.
 The fastest way to do that is via the DSLX "[repl](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)", conveniently called [`repl`](https://github.com/google/xls/tree/main/xls/tools/repl.cc).
 You can run it against the above example with the command: